 Floating Holidays.
-Regular employees and temporary employees with at least six months of employment shall receive two floating holidays each payroll yearcalendar year.
-An employee who works any part of the first half of the payroll yearcalendar year in a vacation eligible status accrues one floating holiday.
-An employee who works any part of the second half of the payroll yearcalendar year in a vacation eligible status accrues one floating holiday.
-Floating holidays may be accumulated, but any floating holiday not used by the end of the payroll yearcalendar year is lost.
-An employee may receive no more than two floating holidays each payroll yearcalendar year, including any floating holidays taken from a previous position in state service.
+Regular employees and temporary employees with at least six months of employment shall receive two floating holidays each calendar year.
+An employee who works any part of the first half of the calendar year in a vacation eligible status accrues one floating holiday.
+An employee who works any part of the second half of the calendar year in a vacation eligible status accrues one floating holiday.
+Floating holidays may be accumulated, but any floating holiday not used by the end of the calendar year is lost.
+An employee may receive no more than two floating holidays each calendar year, including any floating holidays taken from a previous position in state service.